TextBox HTML Helper in ASP.NET Core MVC

 }

-Run the application and view the page source, and you will see that it will produce the following HTML for the textbox.
+Run the application and view the page source.
+The textbox will be produced using the following HTML.

 <input class=”form-control” id=”EmployeeName” name=”EmployeeName” type=”text” value=”” />